kaivan-s/Machine-Learning/README.md

 # MACHINE - LEARNING

-This repositary machine learning models !!
+This repositary contains machine learning models !!
 All models are created in python and datasets needed for the program are provided in respected folder !!